 - Bring to a quick boil, then reduce the heat to low to keep the stew at a gentle simmer.

-- 45 minutes gentle simmer, or longer until lentils are tender
+- Simmer for 45 minutes or longer until lentils are tender.

 - Cook the sausage separately and add in the last 10 minutes of cooking time.

-- Remove from heat - remove the parmesan wedge.
+- Remove from heat and remove the parmesan wedge.

-- This makes about 4 quarts of thick, hearty stew.
+- Serve.
+This makes about 4 quarts of thick, hearty stew.

 - *Note: This could also be made in a slow cooker.
-Saute carrots and garlic first then transfer to your slow cooker, add remaining ingredients.
+Saute carrots and garlic first, and then transfer to your slow cooker.
+Add remaining ingredients.
 Start it out on high for 30 minutes to 1 hour if you have the chance, this will help bring it up to temperature more quickly.
 Then switch to low for 6-8 hours.
 Add the sausage in at the beginning or end, whichever is more convenient for you.

 Click here for the process to make sprouted lentils.
 I recommend only going until you just see them begin to sprout, then either cook them right away in this stew -OR, dehydrate them and store to use in recipes later.